Learning-Happy-Hour/cafecoffeeco-vmseries-azure-testing/README.md

     ```
     terraform init
     ```
-- (Optional) plan you infrastructure to see what will be actually deployed:
+- (Optional) plan your infrastructure to see what will be actually deployed:

      ```
     terraform plan
     ```
-- Deploy the infrastructure (you will have to confirm it with typing in yes):
+- Deploy the infrastructure (you will have to confirm it by typing in yes):

     ```
     terraform apply
     ```
-- The deployment takes a few minutes. the output should be similar to the below screenshot:
+- The deployment takes a few minutes.
+The output should be similar to the screenshot below:

   ![terraform output](/ccc-azure-app/ccc-app-screenshot.jpg)

 ## 2. CafeCoffeeCo Panorama (Management) Setup

-The Terraform script in [ccc-panorama](/ccc-panorama/) folder deploys a Panorama server (version 10.2.3) with one NIC. the NIC will have a private IP address of 10.255.0.4 and a dynamic public IP address.
-Once panorama web inteface is reachable, login to the server to import and load the baseline configuration. follow the below deployment steps for more info.
+The Terraform script in [ccc-panorama](/ccc-panorama/) folder deploys a Panorama server (version 10.2.3) with one NIC.
+The NIC will have a private IP address of 10.255.0.4 and a dynamic public IP address.
+Once the panorama web interface is reachable, login to the server to import and load the baseline configuration.
+Follow the below deployment steps for more info.

 ### Deployment steps

-+ (optional) authenticate to AzureRM, switch to the Subscription of your choice if necessary
+- (optional) authenticate to AzureRM, switch to the Subscription of your choice if necessary

 - Initialize the Terraform module:
     ```